ch-stark/argocdpoliciesblog/blog.md

 * There is the option to generate resources (e.g `Roles`, `Rolebindings`) in one or several namespaces based on namespace `names`, `labels` or `expressions`.

- In RHACM version 2.6 - as you see below - we enhanced our `namespaceSelector` to chose namespaces also by `label` and `expression` which gives more more flexibility on which namespaces you like to operate on:
+ In RHACM version 2.6 - as you see below - we enhanced our `namespaceSelector` to chose namespaces also by `label` and `expression` which gives you more flexibility on which namespaces you like to operate on:

 ```
 namespaceSelector: